As of 12/15/20

 - The most common initial symptoms are fever, fatigue, and dry cough.
-However, anorexia (decreased appetite), nasal congestion, runny nose, diarrhea (present in children more than adults), myalgias (muscle aches), dyspnea (shortness of breath), sputum production, and anosmia (decreased or inability to smell one or more smells) can also be present.
+However, nasal congestion, runny nose, conjunctivitis (red eyes), diarrhea (present in children more than adults), muscle or joint pain, chills or dizziness, and decreased or inability to smell or taste can also be present.
+Refer to this guide from the CDC on most commonly reported symptoms: Symptoms of Coronavirus (COVID-19).

 - Symptoms start out mild and worsen gradually.
 Symptoms can progress from mild to requiring hospital admission in a span of 5-10 days.

-- The populations that are most vulnerable are middle-age and older adults, immunocompromised individuals, and those with pre-existing medical conditions including, but not limited to chronic lung disease, hypertension, diabetes, heart disease, and cancer.
+- The populations that are most vulnerable are individuals over 60, immunocompromised individuals, and those with pre-existing medical conditions including, but not limited to chronic lung disease, hypertension, diabetes, obesity, heart disease, and cancer.
 These populations are also at the highest risk of presenting with more advanced symptoms and progressing to more severe disease.

 - According to the WHO, recovery time appears to be around two weeks for mild infections and three to six weeks for severe disease